 MOD AFCP/19/44#11055

-32 4.1 Members shall promote the implementation of international telecommunication services and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States shall promote the implementation of international telecommunication services and shall endeavour to ensure that Operating Agencies make such International Telecommunications services generally available to the public in their national network(s).

 Reasons: This provision requests Member States to endeavor to be sure of the availability of international communications services to the users.